cyberdefenders/DetectionLabELK/README.md

 * [Palantir's Windows Event Forwarding](http://github.com/palantir/windows-event-forwarding)  subscriptions and custom channels are implemented
 * Powershell transcript logging is enabled.
 All logs are saved to `\\wef\pslogs`
 * osquery comes installed on each host and is pre-configured to connect to a [Fleet](https://kolide.co/fleet) server via TLS.
 Fleet is preconfigured with the configuration from [Palantir's osquery Configuration](https://github.com/palantir/osquery-configuration)
-* Sysmon is installed and configured using SwiftOnSecurity’s open-sourced configuration
+* Sysmon is installed and configured using Olaf's open-sourced configuration
 * All autostart items are logged to Windows Event Logs via [AutorunsToWinEventLog](https://github.com/palantir/windows-event-forwarding/tree/master/AutorunsToWinEventLog)
 * SMBv1 Auditing is enabled